 Repetition expansion

 Scores may contain repetitions, endings, or directives to repeat a section from a certain location in the score, such as dal segno or similar.
 Such instructions allow performers to make informed decisions about the repetition structure during performance.
-The MEI schema provides the <expansion>
+The MEI schema provides the <expansion> element to encode specific versions of a score’s repetition structure.

-elements to indicate a particular expanded version of that excerpt of the score.
+The expansion element is expected to be the first element in a section or ending and must contain descendant expansion, ending, or rdg elements (see guidelines for section).
+Its @plist attribute may point to its descendant section, ending, rdg, or lem elements to indicate a particular expanded version of that excerpt of the score.
 See the MEI guidelines for a simple expansion example.

 Minuet example

-A typical MEI example (from the Verovio test suite) is given below containing a straight-forward repetition structure in which the Minuet and the Trio are each repeated once with different endings.
-As indicated by “Menuett da capo”, the performer is requested to repeat the Minuet after the Trio, but then without repetition, going directly to A2
+A typical MEI example (from the Verovio test suite example-expansion-001) is given below containing a straight-forward repetition structure in which the Minuet and the Trio are each repeated once with different endings.
+As indicated by “Menuett da capo”, the performer is requested to repeat the Minuet after the Trio, but then without repetition, going directly to A2 to terminate the performance.

 <section xml:id="all">